npuv5pp/Simuro5v5/README.md

 ## Run

 Open Simuro5v5.exe.
 Here the right mouse button can open or close the menu, left button to confirm.
 Go to Game -> Strategy, click the Begin button, and wait until the animation plays, your strategy will load successfully.
-If you find that there is no response after clicking Begin, maybe your DLL is having problems, please make sure all interface functions are implemented.
+If you find that there is no response after clicking `Begin`, maybe your DLL is having problems, please make sure all interface functions are implemented.

-During the game, you can use the space bar to pause.
+During the game, you can use <kbd>SPC</kbd> to pause.

 ## Replay

-In the game scene, you can call the menu at any time by right-clicking or by pressing `ESC`.
+In the game scene, you can call the menu at any time by right-clicking or by pressing <kbd>ESC</kbd>.
 At any time, you can click the Replay button to enter the playback scene, where you can see your most recent game playback.

 You can control replay by keyboard: